v6d-io/v6d/docs/tutorials/extending/define-datatypes-python.rst

     vineyard::Blob 28 Object <"o800000011cfa7040": vineyard::Blob>

-On the other hand, the hierarchical meta data of vineyard objects are shared across the cluster.
-In the following example, for simplicity, we launch a vineyard cluster with two vineyard instances in the same machine, although in practice, these vineyard instances are launched distributively on each machine of the cluster.
+On the other hand, vineyard objects' hierarchical meta data is shared across the entire cluster.
+In the following example, for the sake of simplicity, we will launch a vineyard cluster with two vineyard instances on the same machine.
+However, in real-world scenarios, these vineyard instances would typically be distributed across multiple machines within the cluster.

 .. code:: console

     $ python3 -m vineyard --socket /var/run/vineyard.sock1
     $ python3 -m vineyard --socket /var/run/vineyard.sock2

-Then we can create a distributed pair of arrays in vineyard with the first array stored in the first vineyard instance which listens to ipc_socket ``/var/run/vineyard.sock1``, and the second array stored in the second instance listening to ipc_socket ``/var/run/vineyard.sock2``.
+With this setup, we can create a distributed pair of arrays in vineyard, where the first array is stored in the first vineyard instance (listening to ipc_socket at `/var/run/vineyard.sock1`), and the second array is stored in the second instance (listening to ipc_socket at `/var/run/vineyard.sock2`).

 .. code:: python